wpserved/astratic-blocks/readme.txt

 Simple plugin enabling custom blocks and patterns to the Gutenberg editor.
 This plugin is preferred by the [Astratic Theme](https://astratic.com).

-You can find full plugin description [here](https://wpserved.com/plugins/astratic).
+You can find full plugin description [here](https://wpserved.com/plugins/astratic-blocks).

 == Source files ==

-You can find plugin's source files on our GitHub repo [page](https://github.com/wpserved/astratic).
+You can find plugin's source files on our GitHub repo [page](https://github.com/wpserved/astratic-blocks).

 == Changelog ==

 = 1.0.0 =
-* Working version of Astratic plugin
+* Working version of Astratic Blocks plugin